pattonsgirl/Spring2022-CEG2350/Labs/Lab04/README.md

 ## Part 2 - sed

 `sed` is mostly commonly used as a search and replace command.
-In `sedfile.html` you'll find a simple html file.
+In [sedfile.html](sedfile.html) you'll find a simple html file.
 But we want to change it into markdown.
 Your task is to do this only using `sed` commands.
 Your fixed file should be named `sedfile.md`.

-I recommend using `sed` without modifying the file at first - once you no your replacement patterns work, then edit in place.
+I recommend using `sed` without modifying the file at first - once you know your replacement patterns work, then edit the file.

+Only write the command that performs the required task.
+DO NOT paste the results.

 1. Remove all html end tags - anything with </stuff>
 2. Replace all <li> tags and the whitespace before the tag with the markdown format for a bullet point: `- `